The Battle at Lake Changjin II

-The Battle at Lake Changjin II (released in the United Kingdom as The Battle at Water Gate Bridge), is a 2022 war drama film co-produced and co-directed by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
+The Battle at Lake Changjin II, also released as The Battle at Water Gate Bridge, is a 2022 war drama film co-produced and co-directed by Chen Kaige, Tsui Hark and Dante Lam, written by Lan Xiaolong and Huang Jianxin, and starring Wu Jing and Jackson Yee.
 It was produced by the Bona Film Group in light of the 100th anniversary of the Chinese Communist Party.
 The film is the sequel to The Battle at Lake Changjin (2021).
 It is a fictionalized retelling of the fighting at Funchilin Pass during the Battle of Chosin Reservoir against American forces in the Korean War.

 The film was released on 1 February 2022 (Chinese New Year) and grossed over $626 million in China, making it the ninth-highest-grossing film of 2022.